mbakhoff/htmlbasic3/readme.md

 Note that the `doGet` and `doPost` methods no longer implement any interface methods.
 When the server is starting up, Spring will look for any classes with the `@Controller` annotation.
 From these classes, Spring will look for any methods with the `@RequestMapping` annotations (the methods are called *request handlers*).
-When the server receives a request, Spring will go through all methods it found earlier:
+When the server receives a request, Spring will go through all the methods it found earlier:

 * if the Request-URI matches any request handler, then Spring will call that method
 * if no methods match, then Spring will try to find a file with a matching name (it will search the /public folder in the classpath).